nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 );
 ```

-The first one is the handle to the internet session, second one is the URL that contains the shellcode, third one specifies the request headers to be sent to the HTTP server, fourth one is to specify the size of the headers if any additional header is requried, the fifth one **dwFlags** contains different flags that can be provided like **INTERNET_FLAG_HYPERLINK** and **INTERNET_FLAG_IGNORE_CERT_DATE_INVALID** that forces the session to reload in case of no expire time and no last modified time and ignores the SSL/TLS validity of the URL.
-The last one contains pointer to a variable if any data needs to be passed into the server.
+The first one is the handle to the internet session, the second one is the URL that contains the shellcode, the third one specifies the request headers to be sent to the HTTP server, the fourth one specifies the size of the headers if any additional header is required, the fifth one **dwFlags** contains different flags that can be provided like **INTERNET_FLAG_HYPERLINK** and **INTERNET_FLAG_IGNORE_CERT_DATE_INVALID**, which forces the session to reload in case of no expiry time and no last modified time and ignores the SSL/TLS validity of the URL.
+The last one contains a pointer to a variable if any data needs to be passed into the server.

 ### [InternetReadFile](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetreadfile)
 The third one is the InternetReadFile function that reads the data from a handle provided by **InternetOpenUrlW**.